Skip to content

-Blue Whale is the biggest animal in the world, there is no other animal else that can be identified as being larger than a Blue Whale.
+The Blue Whale is the biggest animal in the world.
+There is no other animal that can be identified as being larger than a Blue Whale.

 How big is a blue whale?

-These marine mammals are so big that a car like mini cooper is similar in size of blue whale heart, and their tongue alone can weigh more than a fully grown elephant!
+These marine mammals are so big that a car like a Mini Cooper is similar in size to a blue whale heart, and their tongue alone can weigh more than a fully grown elephant!

 Largest blue whale